liangyouchen/htql/README.md

     print(url, text)
 ```

-An example to parse state and zip from US address using HTQL regular expression:
+Another example to parse state and zip from US address using HTQL regular expression:

 ```
 import htql;